 Students plan to earn JSCC degree for either transfer to a four-year institution or to directly enter the job market.
 NOTE: Official copies of your transcripts and other documentation must be received before you can be admitted to JSCC.
 We must also receive official test scores from ACT or Compass before you can register.

 Make sure an official high school transcript or GED scores are sent to us.
 If you graduated from a Tennessee public high school after 1983, your transcript must indicate earned a regular diploma.

 If you are under 21 years old, you must submit official ACT scores (less than three years old).
 ACT sub scores will be used to place you in any required basic or developmental courses.

 Make sure an official high school and college transcripts from all undergraduate institutions are sent to the JSCC Admissions Office.
 If you've already earned a degree, we only need your college transcripts.

 You won't be eligible for English or math courses or courses that have an English or math pre-requisite until your transcripts are received & reviewed.
-Once your transcript review is completed, you may be required to take the Compass test.
+Once your transcript review is completed, you may be required to take the Accuplacer test.

 If you are degree-seeking, you submit an official transcript from the undergraduate college(s) you've attended since you left JSCC.